 SAFE SCHOOL ENTRY

 All school doors will be locked throughout the day.
 When picking up/dropping off your child during school hours, simply go to the front door of the school where you can buzz the office and a staff member will be there to meet you.
-Parents, guardians, and visitors to the school are restricted during the pandemic as per WRDSB and Ministry guidelines.
 If your child needs to go home throughout the day for any reason, school personnel will advise you on pick up procedures.

-A student must bring a note to the teacher to explain the reason for early dismissal if a student must leave the building at times other than the regular dismissal time.
-When arriving late or leaving early, students will sign in electronically with one of our office staff members.
+When arriving late or leaving early, students will sign in/out electronically with one of our office staff members.
 If a student is ill, contact will be made by the classroom teacher or the main office.

-Consistent unexplained late arrivals of a student will result in consequences that may include communication with home, a meeting with the administration and involvement with our attendance counselor.
+Consistent unexplained late arrivals of a student will result in communication with home, a meeting with the administration and involvement with our attendance counselor.

 PERSONAL ELECTRONIC DEVICES

-In consideration of the benefits and drawbacks of student smartphone use during the instructional day, the WRDSB Technology Acceptable Use Procedure, staff discussions, administrator response to various concerns and consultation with many stakeholders, it is the policy of Avenue Road Public School that:
+In consideration of the benefits and drawbacks of student smartphone use, and the fact that students have access to individual Chromebooks from grade 6-8 during the instructional day, the WRDSB Technology Acceptable Use Procedure, staff discussions, administrator response to various concerns and consultation with many stakeholders, it is the policy of Avenue Road Public School that:

 Should students choose to bring their device(s) to school, they must be turned off and placed in their backpack/lockers upon arrival in the school where they will remain for the entire instructional day.